jackmellis/vuenit/README.md

 ### http
 `{ http : {} }`
 Injects an object as $http into the component instance.
-If set to true, it will create a http instance using `vuenit.http()`.
+If set to `true`, it will create a http instance using `vuenit.http()`.
 ```javascript
 {
   http : true